inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slidev/slides.md

    - The Gleam language is developed with great care limiting the languages' *strangeness-budget*.
    - Syntax appears to be familiar to JavaScript.
    - Not every feature one could think of or desire is implemented.
-   - The language interface/surface is being kept small for this reason.
+   - The language interface/surface is being kept small for this reason (Chess vs Go).
    - It should be easy to pick up.
    - Expressive and clear error messages.
    - Powerful type inference to get started or for the lazy (appears if types are optional or dynamic).